 CLIENT: AUCKLAND TRANSPORT

-The Matakana Link Road (MLR) project is a new 1.35km greenfield road proposed between State Highway 1 (SH1) and Matakana Road in Warkworth.
+The Matakana Link Road (MLR) project was a 1.35km greenfield road between State Highway 1 (SH1) and Matakana Road in Warkworth.
 Warkworth has been

 identified as a Satellite Town with over 1000ha of future urban zoned land.